Graduate Catalog

 Print This Course

-SAA 501 Foundations of Higher Education and Student Affairs
+SAA 501 History of Higher Education and Student Affairs

 Prerequisites: None.

-Restrictions: Admission to the M.A. in Student Affairs Administration program.
+Restrictions: Admission to the Higher Ed & Student Affairs Administration program.

 Credits: 3 semester hours.